Amazon Alexa Smart Home Skill

 The following characters can be used in entity globs:

-* - The asterisk represents zero, one, or multiple characters ? - The question mark represents a single character
+* - The asterisk represents zero, one, or multiple characters ? - The question mark represents zero or one character

 See the troubleshooting if you’re experiencing issues setting up the integration.